JamesMcCullochDickens/Machine-Learning-Project/README.md

 The rules output by the decision tree are written to the file Tree Rules.txt, and the rules output by the Skope Rules classifier are available in the file Skope Rules.txt

+Sample output from the models program is available in the file Sample Output.txt.

+Thanks for stopping by!